-One floor above the bar, in a brick building on East Olive Way, was an apartment where Branch lived.
-It was there that Simone had thrown Branch into a nightstand, hard enough to break the window above, she said.
-Branch tried to move on from their relationship, but seeing Raz Simone in the limelight brought it flooding back.
+One floor above the bar, in a brick building on East Olive Way, was an apartment where Amanda lived.
+It was there that Simone had thrown Amanda into a nightstand, hard enough to break the window above, she said.
+Amanda tried to move on from their relationship, but seeing Raz Simone in the limelight brought it flooding back.

 He led marches.
 In June, he stood atop his Tesla and delivered a speech to the crowd as someone slowly drove the car through Seattle streets.
 Simone held the microphone and sang Bill Withers’ 1972 soulful classic “Lean on Me.”

 He also courted controversy.
 He pulled guns from the trunk of the Tesla, and offered them to fellow protesters for protection, according to news reports.
 One time it was captured in a video that was shared online, and then spread by right-wing commentators who dubbed Simone “the warlord” of the Capitol Hill Autonomous Zone (or CHAZ, later changed to CHOP) — the six city blocks that include the East Precinct, temporarily abandoned by Seattle Police in June.

 City leaders called on him as a liaison between protesters on the ground and the mayor and chief of police.